Disability Grievance Procedure

 Complaints Against Faculty, Staff or Other Employees of Lewis & Clark College

 In the event a student believes that the above procedures have not been followed properly or feels that any action has been improperly directed against him or her because of a disability or perception of a disability by a College employee, the student may attempt to resolve the matter informally or immediately file a formal grievance, at the option of the student.

 To resolve the matter informally, the student should first meet with the meet with the Director of the Office of Student Accessibility or the Associate Dean of Student Affairs for the Law School, as appropriate, to see if the matter can be resolved.
-If the student has concerns about meeting with either of these people, he/she can meet with the appropriate department head or dean of the division concerned, and that person will try to resolve the matter.

 If the student chooses to file a formal grievance, the following steps must be followed: